Lifting Light vs. Heavy Weight: Is one better than the other? Choosing a weight to work out with isn’t black or white – here’s what you should know.

 It all comes down to reps.

 People lift weights intending to make their muscles stronger (and, for some, to get those bulky biceps or lean-looking arms).
-For those looking to develop large muscles, they will likely opt for a heavier weight, while people who want to get lean will stick to something smaller.
+Those looking to develop large muscles will likely opt for a heavier weight, while people who want to stay lean will stick to something smaller.

 The truth is, there’s no correct strategy – both are valid choices.
 By lifting heavy dumbbells, kettlebells, and barbells, you will undoubtedly make you stronger.
 But lighter weights can help you get stronger too – it just may take you a bit longer.

 It all comes down to one crucial factor: muscle fatigue.
-This means that the goal of your workouts should be to work your muscles to the point of fatigue (i.e., when you can no longer do another rep) no matter how much weight you are using.
+This means that your workouts’ goal should be to work your muscles to the point of fatigue (i.e., when you can no longer do another rep) no matter how much weight you are using.
 So whether you are doing five dumbbell curls with a 20-pound weight, or 20 reps with a 5-pound weight, as long as you are getting to the point of muscle fatigue, you’ll get stronger.

 And science backs this up.
 A 2010 study found that a group of men who lifted heavyweights to the point of “failure” or muscle fatigue gained the same amount of muscle and improved their strength as much as the other group that lifted lighter weights for more reps.
 This study in 2016 found the same results.